Joint Tenants With Rights of Survivorship

 JWTROS stands for "joint tenancy with rights of survivorship."
 Let's start with the "joint tenants" part.

-- Unity of time: They must all take possession of the property concurrently, at the same time.
+- Unity of time: They must take possession of the property concurrently, at the same time.

-- Unity of title: They must all take title by the same "instrument."
-An instrument is any document that can transfer property, such as a deed or a will.
+- Unity of title: They must take title by the same "instrument."
+An instrument is any document that legally transfers property, such as a deed or a will.

 - Unity of interest: Each tenant or owner has an equal interest in the property.
 For example, three tenants would each have a one-third ownership share.
-It is the case even if one of them paid for the entire property—he would not have an additional ownership stake.
+This is the case even if one of them paid for the entire property—he would not be given an additional ownership stake.

-- Unity of possession: Each tenant has a right to possess and enjoy the entire property even though he only has a partial ownership interest.
+- Unity of possession: Each tenant has a right to possess and enjoy the entire property even though he does not have a 100 percent ownership interest.

-Joint tenants are entitled to sell or transfer their shares to third parties without the approval or consent of the others.
+Joint tenants can sell or transfer their shares to third parties without the approval or consent of the others.